Pringlez/ACCServerManager/README.md

 ```
 mvn clean install
 ```
-Instead, you could run the production maven build by adding `-Pprod` flag.
-This will run the production optimised webpack that will bundle the application's assets & source code.
+You can run the production maven build by adding `-Pprod` flag.
+This will run optimised webpack that will bundle the frontends assets & source code.